 It is important that you follow your doctor’s post-op rehabilitation guidelines to avoid suffering a setback or causing the operation to fail.
 Most patients can return to normal activities within 3-4 months of surgery, but more severe fractures can take up to a year or more.

 Speak with an Orthopedic Specialist Today

 Are you suffering from foot pain?
 Make an appointment with one of our orthopedic specialists today to start your healing journey.
-OrthoArizona has 21 offices throughout the Valley, each focused on quality care, compassion, and excellent customer service.
+OrthoArizona has nearly two dozen offices throughout the Valley, each focused on quality care, compassion, and excellent customer service.
 Since 1994, OrthoArizona has been dedicated to compassionate care of the highest quality.